cameronaziz/code-class/docs/week_1.md

 > * Create a paragraph tag, `p`, with why you are excited to learn how to code.
 > * Create a level 2 heading tag, `h2`, with the content of `Favorite Games`
 > * Create an ordered list tag, `ol`.
-> * within that ordered list, create list items, `li`, for each of your favorite games.
+> * Within that ordered list, create list items, `li`, for each of your favorite games.
 >   * This is an ordered list, so make sure the games or in order of favorites!
 >   * Make sure your `ol` tag completely surrounds the list items.